On November 9, 1862, General Ambrose Burnside assumes command of the Union Army of the Potomac following the removal of George B. McClellan.

 Burnside was a solid corps commander, but by his own admission was not fit to command an army.
 The Indiana native graduated from West Point in 1847, and after serving for five years in the military, entered private business.
 He worked to develop a new rifle, but his firm went bankrupt when he refused to pay a bribe to secure a contract to sell his weapon to the U.S. army.
 Burnside then worked as treasurer for the Illinois Central Railroad under McClellan, who was president of the line.

-Within one month, officers began to mutiny against Burnside's authority, and Hooker assumed command of the Army of the Potomac in late January 1863.
+Within one month, officers began to mutiny against Burnside’s authority, and Hooker assumed command of the Army of the Potomac in late January 1863.
 After the war, Burnside (whose unusual facial hair is said to have inspired the word sideburns) served as governor of Rhode Island and as a U.S. senator.
+He also served as the director of several railways and was the first president of the National Rifle Association.
 He died in 1881 at age 57.